LT-IntroToAI-SY2526/assignment6-part1-per4-Michael-Stone77/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The most challanging part of the assignment was writing the code for visualize results as when I tried it the first time, it didn't work so I had to rewrite it line by line and after when I tested it it worked fine.
+I don't know what the error was but I was able to overcome it by rewritting the code and getting rid of the error.